 Carrier price rankings by package weight

-The cheapest shipping carrier changes depending on how heavy your package is.
-The bump chart below ranks USPS, UPS, and FedEx from cheapest (#1) to most expensive (#3) across a range of weights.
+The charts below show the data behind the advice above.
+They rank USPS, UPS, and FedEx from cheapest (#1) to most expensive (#3) across a range of weights.
 Enter your package details in the shipping calculator at the top of this page to see exact rates for your shipment.

 For packages up to 8 oz, USPS is the cheapest option.
 From 9 oz onward, UPS is the most affordable.
-FedEx is generally the most expensive, though it has a sweet spot between 23 lbโ50 lb where it beats at least one competitor.
+FedEx is generally the most expensive, though it has a sweet spot between 23 lb–50 lband70 lb–70 lb where it beats at least one competitor.

-Same route, larger box โ DIM weight changes the rankings.
-Updated March 2026.
+Same route, larger box — DIM weight changes the rankings.
+Updated May 2026.

 Here's how the cheapest ground service from each carrier compares for a 7 lb package across both box sizes.
 The larger box triggers dimensional weight pricing, which can nearly double the cost.